sumitmalik51/AIW-CAF-Methodology/01-Azure-security-center.md

     ![](images/124.png)

 1. Remediation is now in process.
-Microsoft Defender for Cloud will deploy the Qualys VM extension on the selected VMs, so you track the status using the notification area or by using Azure activity log. **Wait for 5-10 minutes for the process to complete**.
+Microsoft Defender for Cloud will deploy the Qualys VM extension on the selected VMs, so you can track the status using the notification area or by using Azure activity log. **Wait for 5-10 minutes for the process to complete**.

 1. Ensure the VM extension is deployed on the relevant machines:
     - Search for **Virtual Machines** in the search box located on the top of the **Azure Portal** page and click on it.